Western Kansas congressman opens Senate bid to block Kobach

 Kobach relied on a strong conservative base to win the Republican nomination for governor.
 He contends that he’ll benefit from the greater voter turnout in a presidential election year and a focus on issues such as immigration.
 He said in opening his campaign in July that Kansas doesn’t need “a quiet senator.”

+“Marshall has disappointed conservatives on multiple issues, from immigration to government spending, and Kansas conservatives aren’t going to support him,” said Kobach spokeswoman Danedri Herbert.

-Marshall said he’s determined to fight what he calls “socialist” proposals from Democrats, such as “Medicare for All” government health coverage and the sweeping Green New Deal aimed at combatting climate change.
+Marshall said he’s determined to fight proposals from Democrats, such as “Medicare for All” government health coverage and the sweeping Green New Deal aimed at combatting climate change.

 Some Republicans question whether Marshall can win over the hard right and even described him as a moderate in the weeks before he entered the race.
 The conservative interest group Club for Growth gives him a 61 percent rating through 2018, which is the lowest for any Republican member of Kansas’ congressional delegation.